Skip to main content

 Deer Hunting Gear Checklist

 Deer hunting is one of the easiest places to forget small but important pieces of gear.
-This checklist pulls together the main deer items already in HuntGearGuide's planning data so you can verify your setup before the season starts.
+Before the checklist became automatic, I drove an hour to a stand once and realized my deer tag was sitting on the kitchen counter — a mistake you only make once.
+This checklist pulls together the main deer items so you can verify your setup before the season starts.

 Core Deer Hunting Checklist